 Tracie Davis has served District 13 in the Florida House of Representatives since 2016.

 Tracie is a life-long resident of Jacksonville.
-She graduated from William M. Raines High School, Edward Waters College and the University of North Florida.
+She graduated from William M. Raines High School, Edward Waters University and the University of North Florida.

 For more than a decade, she was a special education teacher in Duval County.
 Her desire to inform and engage the community led to her appointment as Director of Education for the Duval County Supervisor of Elections.
 She spent 13 years there, eventually becoming the Deputy Supervisor.
 During her tenure with Duval County Supervisor of Elections, Tracie trained over 10,000 poll workers, registered more than 60,000 new voters and conducted 44 elections.